 Remove it from the pan after it cools down.

-Check out the video tutorial to watch the steps visually and have a better understanding of each movement!
+Check out the video tutorial to watch the steps visually and better understand each movement!

-- Add granulated sugar and cornstarch in a medium bowl and whisk well until you don't see any lumps of cornstarch.
+- Add granulated sugar and cornstarch to a medium bowl and whisk well until you don't see any lumps of cornstarch.

-- Add eggs and egg yolks in a medium saucepan and whisk until they are evenly incorporated.
+- Add eggs and egg yolks to a medium saucepan and whisk until they are evenly incorporated.

 - Add the cornstarch and sugar mixture and mix well.